 Americans Will Eat 1.4 BILLION of These During the Super Bowl

-The Super Bowl is the perfect excuse to gather around the TV and eat an endless buffet of snacks.
+The Super Bowl is an endless buffet of snacks

 For sports fans, Super Bowl Sunday is one of the best times of the year, and it’s not just because of the game.
 Even if you don’t care for football, at least there are plenty of tasty treats waiting for you at the Super Bowl party you’ll be attending.

 It doesn’t matter which team you’re rooting for this year.
-Chiefs and 49ers fans alike have already chosen the victor of Super Bowl LIV, and we’ll be eating 1.4 billion servings of it.
+Millions of fans have already chosen the victor of the Super Bowl, and we’ll be eating 1.4 billion servings of it.

 Ain’t no thing but a chicken wing

 Chips and salsa, football-themed desserts, and pulled pork sandwiches make the Super Bowl one of the best food holidays around.
 But there’s one reigning finger food that we all can’t get enough of.
-This year, Americans are expected to down 1.4 BILLION of them: chicken wings!
-If you’re making your own, try this secret technique for the best chicken wings ever.
+This year, Americans are expected to down 1.4 BILLION of them: chicken wings

 A hot (wing) commodity